 The Executive Committee has authority to discharge all the responsibilities of the Board in the management of the business and affairs of the Company, except where action of the full Board is required by statute or by our Amended and Restated Certificate of Formation.

-Our Executive Committee consists of Messrs.
+As of December 31, 2013, our Executive Committee consisted of Messrs.
 Foran and Laney and Dr. Ohnimus.
 Mr. Foran is the chair of the Executive Committee.
+The Executive Committee did not meet during 2013.

 Operations and Engineering Committee